44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: Arches National Park | Duration: 1.2 mile hike (1-2 hours) | Cost: $$ (timed entry reservations required in peak season)

-One of the best relatively easy day hikes in Arches National Park is The Windows and Turret Arch.
+One of the best relatively easy day hikes in Arches National Park is The Windows (aka North and South Window) and Turret Arch.

 You'll see three large, natural arches and some of the park's best scenery on this 1.2 mile loop hike.
 Children usually enjoy this hike as there are plenty of rocks for them to climb on.

-If you visit this area, you might as well also hike to nearby Double Arch.
+If you visit this area of the park, you should also hike to nearby Double Arch.
 Go directly across the parking lot to find the trailhead for that short hike.

 |